aridjayarecipes/cutesrecipes.web.app/content/post/2035-step-by-step-guide-to-prepare-speedy-breaded-fish-fillet.md

 - "Put the fish in the flour and press well on both sides"
 - "Put it in the egg and turn on both sides"
 - "And then put it in the bread crumbs and press well in both sides"
-- "If you&#39;d like you can put it into egg and then in bread crumbs, if you want them double breaded"
+- "If you'd like you can put it into egg and then in bread crumbs, if you want them double breaded"
 - "Put a pan with oil in a medium-high heat, when it is hot, put in the fish until it is golden brown both sides, put it in a plate with a paper towel to reduce the surplus oil"
 - "You can also bake it, set the oven at 400 degrees temperature and bake it for aproximately 20 minutes or until bread is golden brown"
 categories: